Top Five Father's Day Movies? From giant Gregory Peck to tyrant John Gielgud

 'On Golden Pond': Henry Fonda

-Directed by Mark Rydell and adapted by Ernest Thompson from his own play, On Golden Pond (1981) is hardly one of my favorite “family movies” (i.e., movies about families).
-I find the storyline – ailing, curmudgeonly Dad and resentful, middle-aged daughter discover some common ground; troubled step-grandson-to-be becomes less troubled after learning to enjoy fishing – much too sentimental and more than a little trite.
+Directed by Mark Rydell and adapted by Ernest Thompson from his own play, On Golden Pond (1981) is hardly one of the greatest “family movies” (i.e., movies about families).
+The storyline – ailing, curmudgeonly Dad and resentful, middle-aged daughter discover some common ground; troubled step-grandson-to-be becomes less troubled after learning to enjoy fishing – is much too sentimental and more than a little trite.

 You'd never get On Golden Pond mixed up with an Ingmar Bergman or Michelangelo Antonioni existential family drama.